Xceptance/xlt-documentation/content/en/load-testing/How-Tos/load-numbers.md

 * TRegisteredOrder = 100

 ### Early Visit Abandonment
-We also know that many users do not continue after hitting the home page or a landing page.
+We also know that usually 5–10% of users do not continue after hitting the home page or a landing page.
 Let’s add some of these users now.

 * **TVisit** = 1,000
 * TAdd2Cart = 1,600